-Section 5 removes the requirement that a local government report any cybersecurity incident determined to be level 3, 4, or 5 to the Cybercrime Office of FDLE and the sheriff who has jurisdiction over the local government.
+The bill removes the requirement that a local government must report any cybersecurity incident determined to be level 3, 4, or 5 to the Cybercrime Office of FDLE and the sheriff who has jurisdiction over the local government.
 The bill instead requires a local government to report a cybersecurity incident to CSOC within 12 hours of discovery and to report a ransomware incident within 6 hours after discovery.

-After CSOC receives such a report from a local government, it must immediately notify the FDLE Cybercrime Office and the local sheriff with jurisdiction over the local government.
+After CSOC receives such a report from a local government, the CSOC must immediately notify the FDLE Cybercrime Office and the local sheriff with jurisdiction over the local government.
 The CSOC must provide these entities with regular reports on the status of the incident, preserve forensic data to support a subsequent investigation, and provide aid to the investigative efforts of the Cybercrime Office upon the office's request if the state CISO finds that the investigation does not impede remediation of the incident and that there is no risk to the public and no risk to critical state functions.
-This may be interpreted to allow, at the CISO's discretion, the CSOC's provision of incident reports and assistance to the FDLE and local sheriff, based on the CISO's determination of impediment to remediation.

 Similarly, the bill requires the CSOC to immediately notify the CISO of the reported incident.
-The state CISO must notify the President of the Senate and the Speaker of the House of Representatives in a secure environment, no later than 24 hours after receiving report of the incident.
+The state CISO must notify the President of the Senate and the Speaker of the House of

+Representatives in a secure environment, no later than 24 hours after receiving report of the incident.